 We support campaigning in individual cases because it works: it can overcome the barriers to justice, and win the right to remain; and it can produce other benefits for the individual and the wider community too.

 We repeatedly witness the positive impact of an individual or family taking some control back over their situation, by campaigning for the right to remain.
 Campaigners feel empowered by speaking out and bearing witness to injustice, by feeling the support of those around them, their community, and wider supporters of a campaign who they may never meet.

 In 2012 we published the first edition of our Campaigning Toolkit - an aid to understanding the asylum and immigration systems, and campaigning for the right to stay.
-The Toolkit is a comprehensive printed and online resource for people at risk of removal, and the groups working to support them.
+The Toolkit is a comprehensive printed and online resource for people seeking the right to remain in the UK, and the groups working to support them.

 The most effective campaigns are those that have an active community or support network behind them.
-NCADC can deliver training sessions to help groups to support and campaign for people fighting for justice in their cases.
+Right to Remain delivers free training across the UK to help groups to support and campaign for people fighting for justice in their cases.

-We provide an information service through email newsletters, our website, blog pages, Facebook and Twitter.
-Our COI website is a repository of country of origin information to support asylum applications and campaigns.
-Through the information service we seek to raise public awareness of injustice in the immigration and asylum system, as well as providing resources for people campaigning for the right to stay.
+Our Country Of Origin Information (COI) website is a repository of country of origin information to support asylum applications and campaigns.
+Through the information service we seek to raise public awareness of injustice in the immigration and asylum system, positive stories of action and solidarity, as well as providing resources for people campaigning for the right to stay